Test, Teach, Test is a method of structuring your lessons.

 Thoughts on Test, Teach, Test

-It’s also great to use with learners that lack confidence, as they can see/hear their progress in one lesson.
+It’s also great for learners who lack confidence, as they can see/hear their progress in one lesson.
 Especially if you use the same task for both ‘test’ stages, it’s evident to the students that they’ve improved.

 The word ‘Test’ can be misleading, as you’re not testing the students but observing them use it.
 ‘Task, Teach, Task’ is probably more appropriate.